Christopher Tague

-Christopher "Chris" Tague (born May 30, 1969) is an American politician, farmer, and businessman from the state of New York.
+Christopher Tague (born May 30, 1969) is an American politician, farmer, and businessman from the state of New York.
 A Republican, Tague has represented the 102nd district of the New York State Assembly, covering parts of the Hudson Valley, since 2018.

 Career

 Tague was born on May 30, 1969, in Schoharie County, New York.
 He graduated from Schoharie Central School in 1987.
 After graduating, he started a dairy business, selling it in 1992.
 From 1992 until 2017, Tague worked at Cobleskill Stone Products as a laborer, foreman, and quarry superintendent before eventually becoming the company's general manager.

 He also served as Schoharie Town Supervisor between 2016 and 2018.

 In the Assembly, he serves as the ranking minority member of the Assembly Agriculture Committee.

 Tague is currently the Chairman of the Schoharie County Republican Party.

 In 2025, the Adirondack Explorer and the Times Union described Tague as a likely option to receive the Republican nomination to be a candidate in the 2025 special election in New York's 21st congressional district.